Bonf6059/ISA-Medieval/README.md

 # Next update

 - Decide wheter to add stuff like Alps and lyndwurm etc
-- Decide wheter to replace processor framework with Vanilla Expanded pipe system
-- Decide wheter to remove some dependencies
 - Decide wheter to add runes and sigil from medieval overhaul (problem is that there is A LOT of textures)
 - Add lemon cakes